Six beautiful places in Australia

 Why visit?
 'Its remote location in the heart of the outback means you'll have these giant, red, marble-like rocks to explore by yourself.
 They perch at seemingly impossible angles and are a real highlight of the Australian outback.'

 Formed by erosion over millions of years, the Devil's Marbles are made of granite, which surfaces like an island in the desert.
-They vary in size, from 50 centimetres up to six metres across (19.6 feet).
+They vary in size, from 50 centimeters up to six meters across (19.6 feet).
 The boulders have great significance for the Aboriginal people and most of the conservation reserve is protected under the Northern Territory Aboriginal Sacred Sites Act.